sagnikc395/web.beginners/docs/week1.5.md

 - pre-made function js made for us available to use.
 - what makes this async ?
   - when the pointer reaches the line on setTimeout funciton call, it does not wait for the function to complete before going to next line, rather pushes it into the stack.

+## what are the common async functions ?

+- setTimeout
+- fs.readFile -> to read file from our filesystem
+- fetch -> to fetch some data from an API endpoint